 Pumpkin Circle: The Story of a Garden by George Levenson

 Pumpkin Circle is a lovely poetic story about the life cycle of a pumpkin – from seed to jack-o-lantern.
 My children appreciate that the pictures are real photographs rather than drawings.
-In the back of the book the author includes scientific information as well as tips for planting your own pumpkin patch.
+At the back of the book, the author includes scientific information as well as tips for planting your own pumpkin patch.

 Pumpkin Jack by Will Hubbell

 Pumpkin Jack is another great life cycle story.
 Tim carves a jack-o-lantern and names him Jack.
-But rather than throw Jack in the garbage when he starts to rot, he puts him in the garden and watches how he changes throughout the seasons.
-Eventually fall comes around again and he has lots of pumpkins to share.
+But rather than throwing Jack in the garbage when he starts to rot, he puts him in the garden and watches how he changes throughout the seasons.
+Eventually, fall comes around again and he has lots of pumpkins to share.
 Lovely illustrations really capture the story.

-One of he best things about most of these books is that they are great lead-ins to Nature Study!
-You just can’t help but go outdoors after reading them, and investigate the season’s changes yourself.
-What are your families favorite fall reads?
+One of the best things about most of these books is that they are great lead-ins to Nature Study!
+You just can’t help but go outdoors after reading them and investigate the season’s changes yourself.
+What are your family’s favorite fall reads?